Model Theory of Valued Fields and Applications

 We will arrange accomodation for invited speakers; all other participants are kindly asked to book their own hotel rooms.

-A booking link for a contingent of rooms with special rates will appear here soon.
-Special rates apply (and rooms are guaranteed to be free) until 6 weeks before the beginning of the conference.
+this link.
+Special rates apply (and rooms in our contingent are guaranteed to be free) until 6 weeks before the beginning of the conference.

 In addition to the (possibly more expensive) hotels, we also list some budget hostels: